Can a First Offense DUI Be Dismissed?

 Can a DUI Ever Be Removed From Your Record?

 If you are convicted with a DUI in the state of Florida, it can stay on your record for 75 years.
 It is important to note that if you are charged and convicted with a DUI, it will always be on your record.
 A lot of people with a DUI ask, “Can a DUI ruin your life?” and the answer is no, but they can make certain things difficult.
 If you are applying for school, trying to get into the military, or volunteer, it can be hard when you have a DUI.
 Its also important to note that some potential employers might reject your application based on your DUI conviction.
 However, it is not something that will ultimately ruin your life, especially if you get in contact with a good lawyer.
-If you have been arrested for a DUI and you need DUI bail in Cocoa and Palm Bay, FL, please call Ammediate Bail Bonds.
+If you have been arrested for a DUI and you need DUI bail in Cocoa, FL, please call Ammediate Bail Bonds.
 We can offer bail bond services to get you out of jail.
 From felony bail bonds to drug charge bail bonds, we are here to help you get released from jail quickly.
 Call us at (321) 631-2663 today to secure your release from jail immediately.